yunfanLu/Awesome-Image-Prior/README.md

 ---

 ### 1.2.1 Statistical Intensity Features
-**Definition:** Statistical features of high-quality image intensity have strong sparsity, which means the feature map or statistical values are mostly zeros.
+Statistical features of high-quality image intensity have strong sparsity, which means the feature map or statistical values are mostly zeros.
 Their specific performance includes dark channel prior, bright channel prior, and two-tone distribution.

 ---
 #### dark channels prior